Frazz by Jef Mallett for December 20, 2017

 8. Missing large

-fuzzbucket Premium Member almost 7 years ago
+fuzzbucket Premium Member about 7 years ago

 There are too many people just hoping to destroy other’s happiness.